Special offer

 Administrative Assistant duties and responsibilities

-• Serving as the main point of contact
+• Serving as the main point of contact for the person or team they support

-• Scheduling meetings and travel
+• Scheduling meetings, client/customer appointments and travel arrangements

-• Maintaining office supplies
+• Ordering office supplies and managing inventory

 Administrative Assistant Job Description Examples: